eranamar-zz/eranamar.github.io/about.md

 ### About the Author

 My name is Eran Amar, and I am a Master students at [Weizmann Institute of Science](https://www.weizmann.ac.il/feinberg/academics/msc-program-outline) doing applied research in Deep Learning.
 My advisor is [Prof. Eran Segal](http://www.wisdom.weizmann.ac.il/~/eran/).
+Information about my professional experience can be found in my [LinkedIn profile](https://www.linkedin.com/in/eranamar/).

-If you find any errors or want to send a comment, you are welcome to contact me via my [email](mailto:eran.amar@weizmann.ac.il).
+If you find any errors or want to send a comment, you are welcome to contact me via this [email address](mailto:eran.amar@weizmann.ac.il).

 ### The Technology